friflo/Friflo.Json.Fliox/README.md

     - C#, Typescript & Kotlin
     - JSON Schema, OpenAPI Schema & GraphQL Schema
     - Schema documentation & class diagram
-- Compatibility - tested on Windows, macOS & Linux
+- Compatibility - tested on Windows, macOS, Linux & Unity 2021 or higher

 Features are explained in more detail in the sections: [Hub](#-hub) and [Fliox](#-fliox)